OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 3. Copy the generated URL and save it someplace as you will need it later.
 Select Done to create the incoming webhook.

-4. Launch the Postman application, copy and paste the incoming webhook URL (from the previous step) into the POST text field.
-Select body (raw) and application/json for payload
+4. Open a new browser tab and navigate to https://www.hurl.it, which is an in-browser web request composer similar to what Fiddler offers.

+5. When the page loads, add the following details:

+	Operation: POST
+	Destination Address: webhook URL from Step 3
+	Headers: Content-Type: application/json
+	Body: { "text": "<PASTE THE SAMPLE JSON PAYLOAD HERE" }

-5. Copy and paste the sample payload below into the body of Postman and select the Send button
+	Copy and paste the sample JSON payload (see below these instructions)

+7. Accept the Captcha and click the Launch Request button.

-6. Review the connector card message in the Group inbox that was sent using the incoming webhook
+8. Go back to your Office 365 Group.
+Review the connector card message in the Group inbox that was sent using the incoming webhook

-7. Optional: change the JSON card format to further customize the layout, buttons & colors.
+9. Optional: change the JSON card format to further customize the layout, buttons & colors.
 For e.g. under potential actions, rename the button or change the target URL

-8. To learn more about the connector card format, visit https://dev.outlook.com/Connectors/GetStarted
+10. To learn more about the connector card format, visit https://dev.outlook.com/Connectors/GetStarted

 Sample Connector Card Message JSON Payload